cloudposse/terraform-aws-eks-node-group/README.md

 -->

-Terraform module to provision an EKS Node Group for [Elastic Container Service for Kubernetes](https://aws.amazon.com/eks/).
+Terraform module to provision an EKS Managed Node Group for [Elastic Kubernetes Service](https://aws.amazon.com/eks/).

-Instantiate it multiple times to create many EKS node groups with specific settings such as GPUs, EC2 instance types, or autoscale parameters.
+Instantiate it multiple times to create EKS Managed Node Groups with specific settings such as GPUs, EC2 instance types, or autoscale parameters.

-**IMPORTANT:** This module provisions an `EKS Node Group` nodes globally accessible by SSH (22) port.
+**IMPORTANT:** When SSH access is enabled without specifying a source security group, this module provisions `EKS Node Group` nodes that are globally accessible by SSH (22) port.
 Normally, AWS recommends that no security group allows unrestricted ingress access to port 22 .

 > [!TIP]